 - Input organic clicks (second month)

-- Input number of clicks from PPC campaigns (Paid Search)
+- Input the number of clicks from PPC campaigns (Paid Search)

 - Input PPC costs (per click)